CarmenShea/Guix-Dotfiles/Configs/Emacs/README.txt

 This is the config file for the Emacs editor.
-You will need to rename the file to .emacs after copying it to your ~/
+You will need to copy this file to ~/